Our terms are fair and equitable. When you go with us, we keep the customer’s interest in mind.

 5.6 Any Services performed after working hours would be subject to higher rates.

 5.7 Subject to any further changes to the Service the Customer has requested, the initial quote/invoice price will change, making the initial quote/invoice invalid.

 5.8 Any changes the Customer requests to the work may carry a variation fee.

 5.9 Cancellation of orders for products made to the Customers specifications, or for non-stockist items, will not be accepted once work has commenced or an order has been placed.

-5.10 The Supplier reserves the right to change the price to the quote or invoice.
+5.10 The Supplier reserves the right to change the price to the quote or invoice with notice.

-5.11The Customer does not have the right to withhold any payment or set off against any invoice owed or claimed to be owned to the Customer by the Supplier.
+5.11The Customer does not have the right to withhold any payment or set off against any invoice owed or claimed to be owed to the Customer by the Supplier.

-6.2 In the event where the Customer does not pay, the Supplier reserves the right to retrieve all materials and products that have been used to carry out the work.
+6.2 In the event that the Customer does not pay, the Supplier reserves the right to retrieve all materials and products that have been used to carry out the work.

-6.3 In the event where the Customer does not comply with clause 6.1, 6.2 and 6.7 the Supplier reserves the right to commence legal/debt recovery action and the Customer will pay all reasonable collection expenses, legal costs and any other reasonable expenses incurred by the Supplier in connection with the non-payment.
+6.3 In the event that the Customer does not comply with clauses 6.1, 6.2 and 6.7 the Supplier reserves the right to commence legal/debt recovery action and the Customer will pay all reasonable collection expenses, legal costs and any other reasonable expenses incurred by the Supplier in connection with the non-payment.